hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_custom_domain.html.markdown

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 12 hours) Used when creating the Frontdoor Custom Domain.
+* `create` - (Defaults to 12 hours) Used when creating the CDN FrontDoor Custom Domain.
-* `read` - (Defaults to 5 minutes) Used when retrieving the Frontdoor Custom Domain.
+* `read` - (Defaults to 5 minutes) Used when retrieving the CDN FrontDoor Custom Domain.
-* `update` - (Defaults to 24 hours) Used when updating the Frontdoor Custom Domain.
+* `update` - (Defaults to 24 hours) Used when updating the CDN FrontDoor Custom Domain.
-* `delete` - (Defaults to 12 hours) Used when deleting the Frontdoor Custom Domain.
+* `delete` - (Defaults to 12 hours) Used when deleting the CDN FrontDoor Custom Domain.

 ## Import

-Frontdoor Custom Domains can be imported using the `resource id`, e.g.
+CDN FrontDoor Custom Domains can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_cdn_frontdoor_custom_domain.example /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/resourceGroup1/providers/Microsoft.Cdn/profiles/profile1/customDomains/customDomain1